Forming a gateway to the Land’s End Peninsula, Penzance is one of the UK’s farthest-flung towns.

 - From Birmingham and the north: If you’re coming from ‘up north’, visit the Cross Country website to choose a departure point, plan your route and buy tickets online.

 Fly from destinations across the UK to Cornwall Airport Newquay.
-Regular services run from London Gatwick and Manchester, with extra summer routes including Edinburgh, Birmingham, Leeds Bradford and Liverpool.
-From the airport, it’s just under an hour to Penzance by taxi or hire car.
+Regular services run from London Gatwick and Manchester, with extra summer routes available at other destinations.
+From Newquay airport, it’s just under an hour to Penzance by taxi or hire car.

 Arrive by boat in Penzance or nearby Newlyn, just along the coast.
 Penzance Harbour has an inner drying area and a wet basin available during high water (for more information, call the Harbour Office on 01736 366113).
 The port of Newlyn, best known for its fishing trade, also offers berths for visiting yachts and leisure craft (call 01736 362523).